-1 SECTION 104.
+1 Comment 2 3 4 The drafting committee has not discussed this issue.
+Proceedings pertaining to medical care are not governed by Articles 1-3, but a proceeding pertaining to emergency medical care for a child is a measure within the scope of Article 4.
+5 6 SECTION 104.
 APPLICATION TO INDIAN TRIBES.
-2 (a) A child-custody proceeding that pertains to an Indian child as defined in the Indian 3 Child Welfare Act, 25 U.S.C. § 1901 et seq., is not subject to this [Act] [act] to the extent that it 4 is governed by the Indian Child Welfare Act.
-5 [(b) A court of this State state shall treat a tribe as if it were a State state of the United 6 States for the purpose of applying [Articles] 1 and 2.]
-7 [(c) A child-custody determination made by a tribe under factual circumstances in 8 substantial conformity with the jurisdictional standards of this [Act] [act] must be recognized and 9 enforced under [Article] 3.]
-10 SECTION 105.
+7 (a) A child-custody proceeding that pertains to an Indian child as defined in the Indian 8 Child Welfare Act, 25 U.S.C. § 1901 et seq., is not subject to this [Act] to the extent that it is 9 governed by the Indian Child Welfare Act.
+10 [(b) A court of this State state shall treat a tribe as if it were a State state of the United 11 States for the purpose of applying [Articles] 1 and 2.]
+12 [(c) A child-custody determination made by a tribe under factual circumstances in 13 substantial conformity with the jurisdictional standards of this [Act] must be recognized and 14 enforced under [Article] 3.]
+15 SECTION 105.
 INTERNATIONAL APPLICATION OF [ACT].
-Except as 11 otherwise provided in [Article] 4 the following rules apply: 12 (1)(a) A court of this State state shall treat a foreign country as if it were a State state of 13 the United States for the purpose of applying [Articles] 1 and 2.
-14 (2)(b) Except as otherwise provided in subsection (c) paragraph (4), a child-custody 15 determination made in a foreign nonconvention country under factual circumstances in 16 substantial conformity with the jurisdictional standards of this [Act] [Article] 2 must be 17 recognized and enforced under [Article] 3.
-18 (3) A court of this state shall apply [Article] 4 in proceedings concerning convention 19 countries.
-20 (4)(e) A court of this State state need not apply this [Act] [act] if the child custody law of 21 a foreign country violates fundamental principles of human rights.
-22 Comment 23 This version of Section 105 distinguishes between convention and nonconvention countries.
-Nonconvention countries continue to be regarded as if they were states of the United States.
+Except as 16 otherwise provided in Section 413 and 414 the following rules apply: 17 (1)(a) A court of this State shall treat a foreign nonconvention country as if it were a 18 State state of the United States for the purpose of applying [Articles] 1 and 2.
+19 (2)(b) Except as otherwise provided in subsection (c) paragraph (4), a child-custody 20 determination made in a foreign nonconvention country under factual circumstances in 21 substantial conformity with the jurisdictional standards of this [Act] [Article] 2 must be 22 recognized and enforced under [Article] 3.
+23 (3) A court of this state shall apply [Article] 4 in proceedings concerning convention 24 countries.
+25 (4)(c) A court of this State state need not apply this [Act] [act] if the child custody law of a foreign country violates fundamental principles of human rights.